Crochet Beautiful Lilac Cardigan with Ribbed Edging

-This yarn has definitely become one of my favourites.
-I have ordered more skeins in different colours, to create more wonderful and squishy crochet projects.
-Which aran weight yarn is your favourite?
+This yarn has definitely become one of my favorites.
+I have ordered more skeins in different colors, to create more wonderful and squishy crochet projects.
+Which aran weight yarn is your favorite?
 I love this one to be honest, and I am already thinking of making another project with it (in pink, I think).

-Free PDF pattern for Crochet Beautiful Lilac Cardigan with Ribbed Edging
+Crochet Beautiful Lilac Cardigan with Ribbed Edging: The Pattern

 Lots of love,

 You can purchase the ad free, PDF pattern from my Etsy shop here: Crochet Lilac Shrug PDF Pattern

 Gauge: 10×10 cm (4,5×4,5 inches) = 8 rows and 12 stitches accross

 5 skeins of Sirdar Special Aran in shade Wisteria

 6 mm crochet hook